Suspect in South Carolina police shooting identified as 74-year-old disbarred attorney

 "Please put the families of these officers in your prayers," Boone said.
 "Please lift them up.
 Pray for the family who lost the bravest officer I have ever known."

 Boone said the deputies went in not knowing the firepower of the shooter.
 In fact, they had to use an armored vehicle to rescue the injured officers at the scene.
-State and local authorities still have not identified the suspect or determined the shooter's motive.
+State and local authorities still have not determined the shooter's motive.

 "This area is safe," Boone said.
 "The suspect is in custody...
 Those that live in Vintage Place, bear with us.
 We know it's chaotic.
 We ask that you please bear with us."